nartexyu/ui-demo/README.md

 **Key Features:**

-- Soft shadows and highlights create a 3D effect.
+- This style has soft, extruded shapes with gentle shadows and highlights to create a subtle 3D effect.
-- Interactive buttons and controls that respond smoothly.
+- Smooth, responsive interactions with buttons and controls that enhance the tactile feel.
-- A dashboard layout that emphasizes clarity and subtlety.
+- A clean, minimalist dashboard layout that prioritizes clarity and subtle design elements.

 **Future Improvements**